iotaledger/iota.rs/documentation/docs/overview.md

 a call and have no effect on your software beyond returning a value.
 You are in complete control of the data flow in your application.

-This stateless approach makes iota.rs easy to use and understand.
-But since you are in full control of data management, you are also fully responsible for it, which could feel overwhelming if you handle complex or sensitive data.

 ## Supported Languages

 We implemented the iota.rs library in [Rust](getting_started/rust.mdx) and prepared bindings